freeCodeCamp/freeCodeCamp/guide/english/developer-ethics/index.md

 #### More Information:
 * [Computer and Information Ethics] (https://plato.stanford.edu/archives/win2014/entries/ethics-computer/) entry in the Stanford Encyclopedia of Philosophy.

-* [Computer Ethics] (https://en.wikipedia.org/wiki/Computer_ethics) entry in WikiPedia
+* [Computer Ethics] (https://en.wikipedia.org/wiki/Computer_ethics) entry in WikiPedia.

 * [CSE 302 - Professional Ethics for Computer Science] (http://www3.cs.stonybrook.edu/~mueller/teaching/cse302/) – outline and study materials for a course given in the Computer Science department at Stony Brook University's College of Engineering and Applied Sciences.

-* [A Very Short History of Computer Ethics] (https://web.archive.org/web/20080418122849/http://www.southernct.edu/organizations/rccs/resources/research/introduction/bynum_shrt_hist.html) – article from the Summer 2000 issue of the American Philosophical Association’s Newsletter on Philosophy and Computing
+* [A Very Short History of Computer Ethics] (https://web.archive.org/web/20080418122849/http://www.southernct.edu/organizations/rccs/resources/research/introduction/bynum_shrt_hist.html) – article from the Summer 2000 issue of the American Philosophical Association’s Newsletter on Philosophy and Computing.